danvk/aoc2022/README.md

 ## Daily Notes

+### Day 24 (6284 / 6073)

+Another nice application of Dijkstra.
+The blizzards initially make it seem like it will be time-dependent and that Dijkstra won't apply.
+But the blizzards cycle with period `600=lcm(width=120, height=25)`.
+So you can add `t % 600` to the state and Dijkstra works just great.
+For part 2, you just need to add the "leg" (out, back, out again) to the state.

+Things that tripped me up:

+- part 1: I initially had `x % period` and `y % period` for the blizzard positions.
+But it's actually more like `x % w` and `y % h`.
+Since those can be negative, it's specifically `((x % w) + w) % w`.
+Not sure if there's a name for this sort of modulus but I feel like it comes up a lot in AoC problems.
+I only figured out what was going on when I implemented a function to print the grid and the blizzards.
+- part 2: I was getting to the "back" state but never to the "out again" state.
+My logic looked just right.
+I eventually realized that I'd updated my state type and my neighbors function, but had forgotten to update my serialization/deserialization function.
+So "leg" was getting quietly dropped.

+- Start: 09:13:50 (08:13:50 local time)
+- ⭐️: 10:01:31 (48m)
+- ⭐️⭐️: 10:23:16 (1h10m)

 ### Day 23 (8080 / 7796)

 Easy day.
 My one screwup was writing `'E': [1, 0]` instead of `'E': [-1, 0]` in my directions dictionary.
 This took a while to track down.
 I should just have a canonical version of this instead of writing it out each time.
 I thought I had a bug printing the grid (I was seeing a lone `.` disconnected from the rest of the grid), but this mysteriously disappeared.